Cash buyer scams UK: 7 red flags and how to verify a legitimate buyer

 The misrepresented "industry membership"

-Some scam operators display logos for trade bodies (the National Association of Property Buyers, the Property Ombudsman, the Trading Standards Buy with Confidence scheme) without actually being members.
-These are checkable directly on each body's public membership register.
-If the logo is on the website but the membership cannot be verified on the body's own site, the logo is decorative only.
+Some scam operators display logos for trade bodies — the National Association of Property Buyers (NAPB), The Property Ombudsman (TPO), the Trading Standards Buy with Confidence scheme — without actually being members.
+Both NAPB and TPO publish public membership registers on their own sites.
+A genuine cash buyer in 2026 should be a member of both: NAPB sets the code of practice (no upfront fees, transparent offer process), and TPO provides the independent redress route if something goes wrong.
+If the logo is on the website but the membership cannot be verified on the body's own register, treat the logo as decorative only.

 How to verify a cash buyer in under 10 minutes